Updated: Jul 6

 You can think of Qi Gong like the Chinese version of yoga.
 Fun fact: one of the benefits of stretching exercises like yoga and Qi gong is that it stretches your meridians, which improves Qi flow!
 Qi Gong involves doing breathing exercises, maintaining poses, and repeating movements.
 Qi Gong is practiced to improve health and spirituality.

 Tai Chi is the martial arts version of Qi Gong.
 It is a meditative form of martial arts that nurtures a peaceful mind, a strong body, and a spiritual connection to nature.

 Qi Gong is simpler to learn, just like how yoga is simpler to learn than martial arts, so your doctor might teach you some Qi Gong poses.

 TCM doctors have many forms of treatments to help patients balance their problems.
 This article talked about eight main treatments:

 Meditative Exercise (Qi Gong and Tai Chi)

-Many of these treatments help to unblock qi via acupoints, such as acupuncture, Tui Na, and moxibustion.
+Many of these treatments help to unblock Qi via acupoints, such as acupuncture, Tui Na, and moxibustion.
 Cupping and Gua Sha help to remove toxins and stagnation in the muscle tissue.
 Herbs and diet therapy provide the energy and nutrients needed for the body to heal its acupoints.
-Exercises like Qi Gong and Tai Chi help to strength qi and blood circulation, as well as cultivate peaceful emotions, which are key to health.
+Exercises like Qi Gong and Tai Chi help to strengthen Qi and Blood circulation, as well as cultivate peaceful emotions, which are key to health.
 The next and final article will talk about my own experiences with TCM.